Wintellect/MSLearn/Introduction to Bash/includes/7-summary.md

 	- Better than All SHells
 	- None of the above

-1. Which of the following commands writes a list of process IDs associated with a user named "scottgu" to a file?
+1. Which of the following commands writes a list of processes associated with a user named "scottgu" to a file?
-	- `cat | grep scottgu > pids.txt`
+	- `cat | grep scottgu > processes.txt`
-	- `cat > grep scottgu | pids.txt`
+	- `cat > grep scottgu | processes.txt`
-	- `pid -u > grep scottgu | pids.txt`
+	- `pid -u > grep scottgu | processes.txt`
-	- `ps -ef | grep scottgu > pids.txt`
+	- `ps -ef | grep scottgu > processes.txt`

-1. To update an Ubuntu Linux system, which command would you use?
-	- `apt update && apt upgrade -y`
+1. Which of the following commands would you use to delete a subdirectory that isn't empty?
+	- `rm`
+	- `rmdir`
+	- `nuke`
+	- None of the above; a subdirectory that isn't empty can't be deleted

+1. Which of the following commands reboots the server after 10 minutes?
+	- `sudo shutdown -r +10`
+	- `sudo shutdown -r 10m`
+	- `sudo reboot +10`
-	- `sudo apt update && sudo apt upgrade -y`
+	- `sudo reboot +10m`

-	- `Invoke-Command -FilePath c:\scripts\PS_WinUpdate.ps1 -ComputerName Server01`
-	- `wuauclt.exe /updatenow`
+1. Which of the following commands combines **foo.txt** and **bar.txt** in a new file named **foobar**?
+	- `concat foo.txt bar.txt > foobar.txt`
+	- `concat foo.txt bar.txt | foobar.txt`
+	- `cat foo.txt bar.txt | foobar.txt`
+	- `cat foo.txt bar.txt > foobar.txt`

-1. The correct syntax for a Bash command is:
+1. The purpose of the `sudo` command is to:
-	- command, comments, opinions
-	- arguments, command, options
-	- command, options, arguments
-	- `su` command, options, arguments
+	- Execute a command with elevated privilege
+	- Execute a program and leave it running in the background
+	- Prevent system files from being deleted by non-administrative users
+	- Prevent subdirectories from deleted without prompting

+1. Which of the following statements is true regarding the command `python3 app.py &`?
+	- It runs **app.py** and creates a restore point in the system
+	- It runs **app.py** and prevents it from becoming a zombie process
+	- It runs **app.py**, but only if it's located in the "/etc" directory
+	- It runs **app.py** and returns immediately to the command prompt

-1. Which of the below is not a Linux/Bash wildcard?
+1. Which of the following `vi` commands saves a file?
-	- \#
-	- ?
+	- :q
-	- \*
+	- :s
-	- [A-Z]
+	- :w
+	- None of the above